jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Each connection to a member of an interface is a separate connection.
 Each method call, call upon a data member, filling in of a parameter, assignment, indirection, etcetera, is a connection.
 Those connections are there in either low-coupling or high-coupling situation.

 In fact, if you make an interface, but you make it too elaborate, you end up with a highly coupled situation again: any member of the interface could be connected to and you can not easily see which members are used and which are not.
 In an elaborate interface it is still not clear which which members access what other members.
-While supposedly there would only be one connection.
+While supposedly there might only be one connection.
 But not really then is it?

 In a finished system in either a high-coupling or low-coupling situation, both situations actually show the same number of connection points between members, variables, etcetera.